tirani427/cse15l-lab-report/lab_report1.md

 and finally,
 4. Trying some commands on the terminal.

-So first step: getting your ssh login on ieng6.
+## Getting your ssh login on ieng6.
+---
 Getting your ssh login is actually pretty simple.
 The first thing you should do is go to this url: [https://sdacs.ucsd.edu/~icc/index.php](https://sdacs.ucsd.edu/~icc/index.php)
 This url will take you to the Educational Technology Services page and your screen should look something like this:
 ![Image](https://user-images.githubusercontent.com/111078165/212213202-4107a363-a049-403a-a0ab-8d3237be05b3.png)